About Danielle R Liso

 Dr. Liso has been working the field of autism since 1996 and has been an invited speaker at numerous national and international conferences and events.
 Some of her previous roles have included special educator, researcher for the U.S. Department of Education, clinical director, owner of a private practice specializing in parent training, assistant professor of special education, and director of an inclusive preschool program.

-Dr. Liso serves as the Assistant Director of the UF Center for Autism and Related Disabilities (CARD).
-Her special interests include parent training and empowerment, peer awareness and acceptance of differences, mental health and ASD, and the use of telehealth technologies to support caregivers and professionals.
+Dr. Liso serves as the Assistant Director and Training Coordinator for the UF Center for Autism and Related Disabilities (CARD).
+Her special interests include peer awareness and acceptance of differences, dual diagnosis in ASD, and how to support the mental health and resilience of professionals in the field.

 Board Certified Behavior Analyst – DoctoralBehavior Analyst Certification Board